-At InsideOut Development, we've had the genuine privilege of working with hundreds of organizations and thousands of individuals that are looking to improve their performance.
+At InsideOut Development, we've had the genuine privilege of working with hundreds of organizations and thousands of individuals who are looking to improve their performance.
 Based on decades of experience, we've designed a simple, five-step process that we call the Results Framework.

-The main purpose of each step within the framework is to focus on results, turning business initiatives that are often learning-based and/or performance-type initiatives into results initiatives, enabling a domino effect for all other corporate initiatives.
+The main purpose of each step within the framework is to focus on results, turning learning- and performance-based business initiatives into results-driven actions, and enabling a domino effect for all other corporate initiatives.

 1. Clarify Wins

 Business wins emphasize the desired outcomes within the organization, team, or business unit.
 Quick wins are those early indicators of success on the road to the bigger, larger win — the goal.
-Personal wins are those things that are important to each individual member of the team, regardless of their current title.
+Personal wins are things important to each member of the team, regardless of their current title.

 Questions to ask while in the clarifying wins step include:

-- What is the one outcome we are seeking to achieve as a team, business unit, location, or organization?
+What is the one outcome we are seeking to achieve as a team, business unit, location, or organization?

-- What can be gained by the individuals at the personal level if they achieve the goals within the initiative?
+What can be gained by the individuals at the personal level if they achieve the goals within the initiative?

 2. Engage Leaders